nodejs/node/doc/api/tls.md

     the server's preferences will be used instead of the client preferences.

 The `tls.createSecureContext()` method creates a credentials object.

+A key is *required* for ciphers that make use of certificates.
+Either `key` or `pfx` can be used to provide it.

 If the 'ca' option is not given, then Node.js will use the default publicly trusted list of CAs as given in